itsdfish/QuantumOrderEffectModels.jl/docs/src/model_description.md

 This selection describes the process of selecting an action and determining the defection probability.
 The time evolution is governed by the unitary transformation matrix which is given by:

-$\mathbf{U}_h= e^{-i \cdot t \cdot  \mathbf{H}_p},$
+$\mathbf{U}_h= e^{-i \cdot t \cdot  \mathbf{H}_h},$

-$\mathbf{U}_l = e^{-i \cdot t \cdot  \mathbf{H}_n},$
+$\mathbf{U}_l = e^{-i \cdot t \cdot  \mathbf{H}_l},$

 ## QOEM Predictions

+In this section, we go through the steps for computing the predictions in the condition in which the medical history is provided followed by the laboratory test.
+The predictions follow a similar procedure in the condition in which the order of evidence is reversed.

+### Assessment Without Evidence Sources

-First, we will compute the probability the disease is present before evidence from the tests is presented.
-The probability is the same for both orders.
-The computation involves projecting the intial state onto the sub-space spanning disease present and squaring the magnitude of the projection, which is computed as:
+First, we will compute the probability that the disease is present before additional evidence is collected from medical history and laboratory tests.
+The computation involves projecting the intial state onto the 2D sub-space spanning disease present and squaring the magnitude of the projection, which is computed as:

 $\Pr(D=d) = \lVert \mathbf{P}_d \ket{\psi} \rVert^2.$

+### Assessment With Medical History
 Next, suppose we update the assessment of the disease given positive evidence from test $i$ is found.
-The process involves three computations: (1) projecting the initial state onto the positive evidence sub-space, (2) normalizing the state vector, and (3) projecting the new state onto the sub-space spanning disease present.
-To update the state, we first project onto the sub-space representing positive evidence.
+The process involves three computations: (1) projecting the initial state onto the positive evidence sub-space, (2) normalizing the state vector, and (3) projecting the new state onto the 2D sub-space spanning disease present.
+To update the state, we first project onto the sub-space representing medical history.

 $\ket{\psi_p^\prime} = \mathbf{P}_p \mathbf{U}_h\ket{\psi}.$

-Note that he unitary matrix $\mathbf{U}_p$ changes the system to the basis for positive evidence.
-After projecting on to the sub-space for positive evidence, the state collapses to the positive evidence sub-space because the evidence from the first test is \emph{known}$ to be positive.
+Note that he unitary matrix $\mathbf{U}_p$ changes the system to the basis for medical history.
+After projecting on to the 2D sub-space for positive, the state collapses onto that sub-space.
 As a result, the new state must be normalized such that the squared magnitude is 1:

 $\ket{\psi_p} = \frac{\ket{\psi_p^\prime}}{\lVert \ket{\psi_p^\prime} \rVert}.$

-The last step involves projecting onto the sub-space spanning disease present and squaring the magnitude to obtain the revised probability judgment for the disease:
+The last step involves projecting onto the 2D sub-space spanning disease present and squaring the magnitude to obtain the revised probability judgment for the disease:

-$\Pr(D=d \mid E_i = 1) = \lVert \mathbf{P}_d \ket{\psi_p} \rVert^2.$
+$\Pr(D=d \mid S_i = 1) = \lVert \mathbf{P}_d \ket{\psi_p} \rVert^2.$

+### Assessment With Medical History and Laboratory Test

-Next, negative evidence is presented from the second test.
+Next, negative evidence is presented from the laboratory test.
 A similar sequence of steps is followed.
-The first step involves projecting onto the sub-space spanned by negative evidence:
+The first step involves projecting onto the 2D sub-space spanned by negative evidence:

-$\ket{\psi_{pn}^\prime} = \mathbf{P}_n \mathbf{U}_l \mathbf{U}_p^\dagger \ket{\psi_p}.$
+$\ket{\psi_{pn}^\prime} = \mathbf{P}_n \mathbf{U}_l \mathbf{U}_h^\dagger \ket{\psi_p}.$

 Notice that the process of changing bases involves an extra step.
-Because the model is currently in the positive evidence basis, it is necessary to perform the inverse operation with the conjugate transpose $\mathbf{U}_p^\dagger$ and then switch to the basis for negative evidence with $\mathbf{U}_l$.
+Because the model state is currently in the positive medical history basis, it is necessary to perform the inverse operation with the conjugate transpose $\mathbf{U}_h^\dagger$ and then switch to the basis for the laboratory test with $\mathbf{U}_l$.
 As before, the state collapses to negative evidence because negative evidence was observed.
 Thus, the state must be normalized:

 $\ket{\psi_{pn}} = \frac{\ket{\psi_{pn}^\prime}}{\lVert \ket{\psi_{pn}^\prime} \rVert}.$

-Now that the state is in the sub-space for negative evidence, the last step involves projecting onto the disease present sub-space to obtain a probability judgment for the presense of the disease:
+Now that the state is in the sub-space for negative evidence, the last step involves projecting onto the 2D sub-space for disease present to obtain a probability judgment for the presense of the disease:

-$\Pr(D=d \mid E_i = 1, E_j=-1) = \lVert \mathbf{P}_d \ket{\psi_{pn}} \rVert^2.$
+$\Pr(D=d \mid S_i = 1, S_j=-1) = \lVert \mathbf{P}_d \ket{\psi_{pn}} \rVert^2.$